Important Information for new Dealer Applicants

 - Psychometric assessment to be completed within 7 days of the notice date (~R9,600 at applicant’s cost, subject to change)

 - Final decision is made after the assessment and interview feedback

 Appointed candidates ONLY

-- Compulsory 6 weeks TSA Dealer training to be paid in full prior to the start of the training (~R30,000 at applicant’s cost)
+- Compulsory 6 weeks TotalEnergies Dealer training to be paid in full prior to the start of the training (~R30,000 at applicant’s cost)

-- TSA Dealer training takes place in Johannesburg only, so transport and accommodation to Johannesburg is for the applicant’s cost
+- TotalEnergies Dealer training takes place in Johannesburg only, so transport and accommodation to Johannesburg is for the applicant’s cost

 - Dealer is required to apply for Retail license at Department of Energy (DoE) prior to taking over the service station

 - Retail license application at the (DoE) is at the applicant’s cost